sniclasj/milestone-one-2.0/README.md

 I created a container on the 'join-us' page and placed a form within a Bootstrap col-12.
 The form has four required inputs (one of which is a dropdown) and two buttons (submit and restet).
 I utilised and modified the following code to create a placeholder for my dropdown list (https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box) and I have populated the 'action' section of my form with the following url (https://formdump.codeinstitute.net).

-# Love Running
+# SJ Fitness

 In this section, you will include one or two paragraphs providing an overview of your project.
 Essentially, this part is your sales pitch.
 At this stage, you should have a name for your project so use it!
 Don’t introduce the project as a Portfolio project for the diploma.
 In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+SJ Fitness is a website for a personal trainer owned gym located in West Wales.
+The site is aimed at fitness enthusiasts of all levels.
+The website will be used to attract new members to the gym and to enable the gym to receive new member enquiries at the client's desired tier/price point.

+MAKE THIS FOR MY WEBSITE
 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## Features